abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 This is a consequence of an ancient result, known as the *Chinese Remainder theorem*.

-Abelian product groups
+commutative product groups
 ---

-Product groups are *abelian*, provided that the *groups that form them* are abelian.
+Product groups are *commutative*, provided that the *groups that form them* are commutative.
 We can see that this is true by noticing that, although there are multiple generators, each generator acts only on its own part of the group, so the generators don't interfere with each other.

-Fundamental theorem of Finite Abelian groups
+Fundamental theorem of Finite abelian groups
 ---

-Products provide one way to create non-cyclic abelian groups --- by creating a product of two or more cyclic groups.
-The fundamental theory of finite abelian groups is a result that tells us that *this is the only way* to produce non-cyclic abelian groups i.e.
+Products provide one way to create non-cyclic commutative groups --- by creating a product of two or more cyclic groups.
+The fundamental theory of finite abelian groups (or of finite *commutative* groups as we call them here) is a result that tells us that *this is the only way* to produce non-cyclic commutative groups i.e.

-> All finite abelian groups are either cyclic or products of cyclic groups.
+> All finite commutative groups are either cyclic or products of cyclic groups.

-We can use this law to gain an intuitive understanding of what Abelian groups are, but also to test whether a given group can be broken down to a product of more elementary groups.
+We can use this law to gain an intuitive understanding of what commutative groups are, but also to test whether a given group can be broken down to a product of more elementary groups.

 <!--
 {% if site.distribution == 'print'%}